medhatfawzy/AI-Telecom/README.md

 - datashader (This is used to plot these millions of points while preventing overplotting)
 - bokeh (This is used to render our plots (as backend))
 - fastparquet (This is a better format for a dataset, provides a smaller size and a fast read & write operations)

+The rest is mentioned in the requirments.txt file